bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Lots of engineering work is being done to address this use case that we all think about as payments, so carrying messages that carry some economic value and economic meaning.
 And kind of downgrading this into simple message exchange is kind of, I mean, the whole protocol becomes kind of an overkill at least in my opinion.
 But of course if people are ready to pay for it, then who are we to prevent them if they pay the market price.
-Somewhat reminds me of Bitcoin op-return stuff and putting things into outputs, but on layer one you kind of burden everyone else for eternity to store this data, which is kind of not very friendly if we're thinking about peer-to-peer ethics, so to say.
+Somewhat reminds me of Bitcoin OP_RETURN stuff and putting things into outputs, but on layer one you kind of burden everyone else for eternity to store this data, which is kind of not very friendly if we're thinking about peer-to-peer ethics, so to say.
 In Lightning, it's a bit better because you only burden the nodes in the route whose resources you occupy while your message is being passed through.
 But still, I think this is not the intended use and we shouldn't optimize for it.
 Maybe we shouldn't actively discourage this, but we shouldn't make decisions to make it easier.